Last Thursday as we ran errands and enjoyed the beautiful spring-like weather, we noticed the flag at half-staff at various businesses.

 Born Edward Regan Murphy in Brooklyn, New York to one telephone operator, Lillian, and transit police officer, Charles Edward Murphy.
 Edward Regan or as we better know him, Eddie Murphy, had aspirations as a young child to be in show business and at the age of 19 he got his start on the Not-Ready-For-Prime-Time Players of Saturday Night Live (SNL).
 I use to not be much of a late night person, so these programs I didn’t watch often and although I knew who Murphy was I didn’t really get to appreciate his talents until he hit the big screen in 1982 in 48 Hrs. as Reggie Hammond, a convict who is forced to help a cop locate a fellow partner in crime who he fears will double cross him.
 Check out one of my favorite scenes with Murphy singing Roxanne.

 My Favorite Male Actor list wouldn’t be complete Steve Martin and the late John Candy.
-Martin and Candy have stared in various well-written comedies and appeared on SNL over the years, but nothing they did separately compares with their partnership in Planes, Trains, and Automobiles staring as Neal Page (Martin) and Del Griffith (Candy).
+Martin and Candy have starred in various well-written comedies and appeared on SNL over the years, but nothing they did separately compares with their partnership in Planes, Trains, and Automobiles starring as Neal Page (Martin) and Del Griffith (Candy).

 This late 80s smash hit is one of our Thanksgiving traditions.
 It’s a chock-full of laughs rolled in with a handful of tenderness.
 Two unlikely people brought together by a common denominator and that is to get home for Thanksgiving.
 I love, love this movie!